dWALIDb/RV32IMF/README.md

 **INPUT DATA INSTRUCTION:** it is enoded as a load instruction but has different opcode and has source address1 as 0 because it reads user data into the ram.

 **OUTPUT DATA INSTRUCTION:** it is encoded as a store instruction but has different opcode and write address is 0 because it outputs data to the user.
+# RISC V ASSEMBLER
+The assembler is written in C++, the header file *"assembler_class"* provides the **assembler** class and the methods for converting assembly to machine code.
+The instruction can have no operands up to 3 operands, the following table explains all the instructions: